dragonish/obsidian-abbreviations/README.md

 Implements automatic marking of abbreviations and acronyms (terminology).

-This plugin supports rendering in both editing view (*Live Preview*) and reading view.
+This plugin supports rendering in both editing view (*Live Preview*), reading view and source mode (optional).

 ## Usage